 Little is known about parental care in this species.
-In other sifaka species, mothers are the primary caregivers, although non-mothers also help, such as by allonursing and carrying the infant.
+In other sifaka species, mothers are the primary caregivers, although non-mothers also help, such as by allonursing (nursing by a female other than the biological mother) and carrying the infant.
 In the Milne-Edwards’ sifaka, and presumably other sifaka species, the infant is carried on the mother’s belly until it is three weeks old, at which point it moves primarily to the mother’s back.
 In the golden-crowned sifaka, weaning occurs at five months of age.
 Mothers continue to sleep with their offspring until they are about two years old.

 Sifakas, like other lemurs, contribute to seed dispersal through their consumption of fruit.
 In fact, a Rice University study found that the ecological tie between lemurs and the trees from which they feed is so strong that a population loss of lemurs would result in an altered forest composition.
 Because lemurs tend to feed from, and therefore disperse the seeds of, the largest canopy trees, their loss would result in an altered forest makeup.
 These large, dense, slow-growing hardwoods would be replaced by small, quickly growing trees.
 This new forest would have a significantly reduced ability to store carbon, which is an important mechanism in mitigating climate change.

 Crowned sifakas are considered to be Critically Endangered, according to the International Union for Conservation of Nature (IUCN, 2018), appearing on the IUCN’s Red List of Threatened Species, and their population is only decreasing.